-I manipulate traditional and non-traditional fabrics for depth and texture.
-I especially love working with batiks, silks, polyester, and light-weight upholstery.
-To these, I add sheers and netting to manipulate color and add layers to my art, which allows me to gain to depth of color necessary for me to paint pictures with fabric.
+I use a wide variety of fabrics and fibers, manipulating them in any way possible to achieve depth and texture in my art.
+I work with woven fabrics such as batiks, silks, polyesters, and light-weight upholstery.
+To these fabrics, used singly or in combination with each other, I add sheers, netting, yarns and other fibers to manipulate color and incorporate layers into my art.
+This allows me to gain the depth of color necessary to paint pictures with fabric.
 I study photographs and employ continuous experimentation, refining construction techniques to capture details.

 Recently, I have begun to explore ways to expand the scope of my artistic expression.
 One way I've done this is through a series dedicated to exploring illumination.
 I start with a whole cloth background of hand dyed fabric, studying the shapes and lines created by the interplay of colors from the dying process for inspiration on what the final scene will be.
 From there, I build the piece using sheer fabrics, netting, dyed cheesecloth, yarn and other fibers, resulting in an artwork which has an ethereal, dream-like quality.
 "At the Edge of Light" (shown) is an example from this series.

 Another expansion of my work is the creation of large installations and three dimensional structures from fiber in order to increase the capacity, scale and realism of my work.

 From close-up pieces that show fine detail, to panoramic vistas that display sweeping landscapes, to large scale installations, my art illustrates my passion to take the precise color and textural elements found in nature and translate them into meaningful expressions of nature's beauty.